yukichigai/yyc2swp/README.md

 -t (OPTIONAL; automatically sets fps to 29.97): NTSC timebase: d (dropframe) or n (non-dropframe) (DEFAULT: n)

--x (OPTIONAL): Horizontal resolution for converted subtitles.
-Not used by E608, G608, SMPTE-TT, TTML, or VTT.
-(DEFAULT: 720 for STL, 640 for others)

--y (OPTIONAL): Vertical resolution for converted subtitles.
-Not used by E608, G608, SMPTE-TT, TTML, or VTT.
-(DEFAULT: 480)

--xr (OPTIONAL): Portion of the width of the video to display subtitles in.
-A value of 8/10 would position subtitles within the center 80% of the video width and leave a "safe zone" of 10% on the left and right.
-Can be specified as a ratio (4:5) or a fraction (3/4).
-Negative values will be interpreted the same as 1:1, i.e. 100%.
-(DEFAULT: 2/3)

--yr (OPTIONAL): Portion of the height of the video to display subtitles in.
-A value of 8/10 would position subtitles within the center 80% of the video height and leave a "safe zone" of 10% on the top and bottom.
-Can be specified as a ratio (7:8) or a fraction (4/5).
-Negative values will be interpreted the same as 1:1, i.e. 100%.
-(DEFAULT: 13/16)

--l (OPTIONAL): Language or Language Code for subtitles.
-Two character values will be stored as the Language Code, longer will be stored as the Language.
-If only a Language is specified, the first two characters will become the Language Code.
-Only used by SAMI, SMPTE-TT, and TTML subtitles.
-(DEFAULT: English, EN)

-NOTE: outfile argument is optional (name.scc/g608/e608 -> name.ass).
+NOTE: outfile argument is optional (name.scc/g608 -> name.ass).
 Format is controlled by outfile suffix: .ass Advanced SubStation (default), .ccd SCC Disassembly (SCC input only), .e608 Extended Grid 608, .g608 Grid 608, .qt.txt QuickTime Caption, .smi/.sami SAMI, .ssa SubStation Alpha, .stl Spruce Technologies Language, .ttml/.dfxp Timed Text Markup Language, .ttxt GPAC Timed Text, .vtt WebVTT, or .xml SMPTE-TT.

 # Notes
+Captions are converted assuming a non-anamorphic 4:3 NTSC display resolution (640x480 in square pixels) and padded for overscan.
+I intend to add options for overriding the target resolution, aspect ratio, and overscan at a later date.

 Captions which contain styling options (e.g. color changes, background alpha) that are unsupported by the output format will be converted with those styles removed.
 A warning will be printed to the console for each caption that could not be converted with all styling intact.

-Converted captions do not include the default black background for text, except for the SMPTE-TT format.
-Other background colors are preserved in formats with per-character background color support.
-Advanced SubStation currently will display these as changes to the text border color rather than a solid background color.
-An option to retain the default solid background will be added at a later date.

 ## Known Issues
 yyC2Swp assumes input files are for CEA-608 captions.
 Conversion of files containing EIA-708 captions may produce inconsistent or inaccurate results.
 At a minimum subtitles will be placed incorrectly, if not partially or fully off the screen.

 Depending on the source media, certain SCC extraction tools (or versions of those tools) produce differences in formatting which this script is not (yet) capable of accounting for.
 These same tools usually support extraction to Grid 608 (G608) format and produce consistent results when outputting to that format.
 Grid 608 is also much easier to visually spot-check.
 If you are encountering undesired results when converting extracted SCC files you may want to extract to Grid 608 and convert from that instead.
 (Note that Grid 608 does not preserve background color, background alpha, or flashing text style effects)

-Full styling support is not yet implemented for some subtitle formats.
-Flashing text is not currently implemented for any subtitle format.

 ## Current conversion options
 **Advanced SubStation (ASS)** produces the most consistent output for commonly used players and decoding libraries (VLC, MPC, MPV, Jellyfin, FFMPEG).
 It supports all CEA-608 features other than flashing text, and scales properly regardless of differences in resolution and/or aspect ratio between subtitle specifications and the actual media it is used with.
 Overall it is the most compatible yet accurate format for non-commercial/non-professional use, thus why it is the default.